thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Custom_Directives.desc.md

 ## Objectives

+* Explain what a custom directive.
-1. Explain what a custom directive is and why we would use it.
+* Explain why a custom directive is useful.

-1. Build a simple custom directive.
+* Build a simple custom directive.

-1. Explain how angular matches directives.
+* Explain how angular matches directives.

-1. Explain isolate scope in directives and why they are useful.
+* Explain isolate scope in directives and why they are useful.

-1. Build an isolated scope directive.
+* Build an isolated scope directive.

-## The What and Why of Custom Directives

-To begin this lesson, we shall start with some guiding questions:

-1. What is a custom directive, and
+## What are custom directives?
-1. Why would we use one?

-The angular docs describe directives as:

-Markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's HTML compiler ($compile) to attach a specified behavior to that DOM element (e.g. via event listeners), or even to transform the DOM element and its children.
+Recall from our lesson lesson last week, a directive is marker on a DOM element that tell Angular to attach a specified behavior to that DOM element or even transform the DOM element and its children.
+We've seen many examples of built-in directives including the following:

-So what does that mean?
+* ngRepeat - The ability to repeat DOM elements (and their children) for each item in an array (example: `ng-repeat="todo in todoListCtrl.todos()"`).
+* ngShow - The ability to show a DOM element if a condition is true.
+Otherwise, it will hide it. (example: `ng-show="authCtrl.isLoggedIn()"`).
+* ngClass - The ability to apply a class onto a DOM element should a condition be true. (example: `ng-class="{ selected: choiceCtrl.isSelected(item) }"`)

+We have also built controllers which are designed to help define a behavior that your view (ie. the HTML) has access to.
+Using the above examples we see the controller provide the following information:

+* The list of todos for the ngRepeat directive to iterate over
+* The state of a user being logged in or not so that we determine with ngShow whether to display the user information.
+* The ability to check whether an element should appear selected or not based on whether the item is actually selected.

+A custom directive combines these two ideas, that is, a custom directive allows the developer to provide a marker on a DOM node that is tied to the behavior of a specific controller.
+To put it another way, it's the ability to create a controller with access to the DOM element itself.

+### Exercise

+Turn and talk to your neighbor and explain what is a custom directive.
+After a few minutes, your instructor will cold call on the class ask what you discussed.

+## Why are custom directives useful?

-In a line, that means that directives are an easy way to create custom, reusable components which alter and extend your HTML.
-They are very flexible and they are very powerful.
-Because of this, custom directives have many use cases.
+Put simply, directives are an easy way to create custom, _reusable_ components which alter and extend your HTML.
+They are very flexible and, as a result, very powerful.
+Because of this, custom directives can take a lot of time to become familiar with.

-Some examples:
+This flexibility can create many use cases.
+For example:

-1. Any time we want to create a component that contains custom functionality and is used in different controllers, we can isolate the scope of the directive and use it everywhere as a standalone chunk.
+* Any time we want to create a component that contains custom functionality and is used in different controllers, we can use it everywhere as a standalone view.

-1. As an extension to templates, custom directives allow you to create template chunks of custom HTML.
+* As an extension to templates, custom directives allow you to create common templates and reuse them.

-1. To manipulate the DOM.
+* To manipulate the DOM.
 Directives allow us to manipulate the DOM on specified elements.

 **Exercise**

-Spend 6 minutes reading through the angular docs on directives and determine 2 more use cases.
-Afterward you will discuss these use cases with your neighbor.

-The angular guide to directives is [here.](https://docs.angularjs.org/guide/directive)

-## A Simple Example of a Directive
+Write down in your own words why a custom directive is useful.
+Think of a couple examples where a directive could be useful in your projects.
+After you are done, turn and talk to your neighbor to share your examples.

+## How to build a simple directive.

 Let's take a look at a simple example of a directive before we go any further, there are 3 pieces, the directive view, the app.js, and the index.html: